MUSA611-CPLN692-spring2019/cpln692-week7/assignment/README.md

 #### Data Requirements

 - At least fifteen data points
-- At least one property that can be used to filter the data and color the data
+- At least one property that can be used to filter the data and color the data (e.g., poverty line, call the five highest income)
 - Use the GeoJSON format (pre-convert to geojson if necessary)
 - Points, lines, and polygons are all fine
 - Data should be real stuff (don't create a dataset with fictional locations)

-### Task 2: Think About Slide Data
+### Task 2: Think About Slide Data (>=3)

 Your story will have multiple slides, each with a title, some additional text, and geographic data.
 It might also need to contain information about how you will